varabyte/kotter/README.md

 And done!
 Fewer lines and less error pone.

-Here's another example, showing how you can use `run` for something like a progress bar:
+Here's another example, showing how you can use `run` and a `LiveVar` to render a progress bar:

 ```kotlin
 // Prints something like: [****------]